gitmikex/Agility/f5-agility-lab-master/docs/class7/module2/module2.rst

 Module 2: Managing DNS Profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A DNS profile allows you to configure various DNS attributes that a
-virtual server or DNS listener object applies to DNS traffic.
-For
-example, when you enable the DNS Express feature in the DNS profile, the
-BIG-IP system acts as an authoritative secondary DNS server, and
-performs actions such as zone transfers from multiple primary DNS
-servers or zone transfers from the local BIND server on the BIG-IP
+A DNS profile allows you to configure various DNS attributes that a virtual server or DNS listener object applies to DNS traffic.
+For example, when you enable the DNS Express feature in the DNS profile, the BIG-IP system acts as an authoritative secondary DNS server, and performs actions such as zone transfers from multiple primary DNS servers or zone transfers from the local BIND server on the BIG-IP system.
-system.

-You can view the DNS listeners configured for the DNS sync groups you
-manage by navigating to "Configuration > DNS > Delivery > Profiles".
-From
-there, click a listener to edit it, click create to setup a new one.
+You can view the DNS profiles you manage by navigating to "Configuration > DNS > Delivery > Profiles".
+From there, click "Create" to setup a new one, or click on an existing profile to edit it.

 **Create a DNS profile**

-You create a profile to configure various DNS attributes that a virtual
-server or DNS listener object can apply to DNS traffic.
+You create a profile to configure various DNS attributes that a virtual server or DNS listener object can apply to DNS traffic.

 At the top of the screen, click Configuration, then, on the left, click "DNS > Delivery > Profiles".

 The screen displays the list of profiles defined on this device.

-Click Create.
+Click "Create".

 The New Profile screen opens.